Zoie

 “I—I just really need you to come get me,” Ryin whispered.
 “Please.”

-“I’m on my way.”
-She said without hesitation.
+“I’m on my way,” she said without hesitation.

-Westview was half-closed by the time she got there.
-The parking lot was dim.
-Most of the storefronts were dark.
 She spotted Ryin immediately.
 Curled up at the bus stop.
 Head down.
 Arms wrapped tight around her midsection like she was trying to hold herself together with nothing but willpower.

 Zoie threw the car into park and jumped out.